 If you’re looking for a simple 2FA app—one that doesn’t offer any additional features (and in some sense is more secure due to lack of cross-platform and sync features), Google Authenticator is the way to go.
 Similar to most 2FA apps, this one also uses the TOTP algorithm to generate tokes, so you can use it even when you don’t have an internet connection.
 And in the case of supported services, the app also employs the HOTP algorithm to generate tokens.

 Setting up accounts is also pretty easy, and you can do this either via a QR code or by manually entering a setup key.
 Similarly, you can also export your accounts easily with the help of QR codes.
 As an additional safety measure, you can choose to protect the app with biometrics.

 9. Lastpass Authenticator

 Lastpass Authenticator is a popular two-factor authenticator from Lastpass available for both Android and iPhone.
-It generates TOTP 6-digit codes and also offers push notifications for one-tap login approval.
-Additionally, it also includes support for SMS codes, encrypted backups, and provides automated setup via QR code.
+It generates TOTP 6-digit codes and also offers to push notifications for one-tap login approval.
+Additionally, it also includes support for SMS codes and encrypted backups and provides automated setup via QR code.

 andOTP is an Android-exclusive open-source 2FA app that’s completely free to use and provides excellent token security.
 It implements TOTP for security key generation and uses encrypted storage to store them securely onboard.
 Additionally, it offers various backup options, such as plain text, password-protected, and OpenPGP-encrypted backups.